williamsaintmartin/book_analysis_project/README.md

 # BOOK ANALYSIS PROJECT

 ## Problem Statement
-I want to determine the themes of books, from the Gutenberg Project, to guide reading selection.
+I want to analyze books, from the Gutenberg Project, to determine their theme.

 ## Technologies Used